How to better manage your debt and save money

 As an education member, you know all about having to stretch your paycheque to go a million different directions.
-So if you have an outstanding balance on credit cards and loans, making the minimum payment might be all you can manage to afford by the time you dish out money on the basics (such as mortgage/rent, food, utilities, etc.).
+Sometimes making the minimum payment on your credit card or loan might be all you can afford by the time you paid for the basics (such as mortgage/rent, food, utilities, etc.).

-According to a recent study, 31% of Canadians are struggling to cover basic monthly living costs—while 46% are just $200 away from financial insolvency.
-While you’re lucky to have a generous pension plan in place, it’s being able to better manage your finances in the days and years until then that concerns you the most.
-Particularly when it comes to paying down debt.
+While you’re lucky to have a generous pension plan in place, it’s being able to better manage your finances in the days and years until then that concerns you the most—particularly when it comes to paying down debt.

 Here are 10 tips to maximize your cash flow so you can better manage your debt and save money: